WHAT YOU NEED TO KNOW

 There is no one test to diagnosis dementia.
 Doctors look at a variety of things such as medical and family history.
 They may also do a physical exam and lab testing.
 It is crucial that if you suspect you or someone in your life may have dementia, that you address these concerns with your PVMG physician as soon as possible.
 They may refer you to a specialist.

-For information on the difference between Alzheimer’s Disease and typical age-realted changes, click here.
+For information on the difference between Alzheimer’s disease and typical age-related changes, click here.